mtaalas/instanssivalot/README.md

 LineInFFTtoUDP
 ==============

-Simple Java program that reads audio from any line input device and makes a FFT agains it.
+Simple Java program that reads audio from any line input device and makes a FFT against to data read from that device.

 Requires JTransforms to work.
 Insert it in lib/